Table of Contents

 Dropbox is a cloud-based file storage tool available to businesses and individuals alike.
 Here’s how it works.

-You simply upload your files to your Dropbox or share them with others.
-To access them, you can use either the native Windows or Mac OS app, or access your Dropbox account via a web browser and the Dropbox web app.
+You simply upload your files to your Dropbox and share them with others.
+To access them, you can use either the native Windows or Mac OS app, access your Dropbox account via a web browser, or through the Dropbox app.

 Dropbox for law firms, provides a folder system similar to other tools like Microsoft OneDrive and Google Drive.
-Dropbox allows you to create folders (and subfolders) for things like:
+Dropbox requires you to create your folder/subfolder structure for things like:

 Dropbox for law firms also works on various operating systems, including Windows 8, Windows 10, and Mac OS.